jsoniary-team/content/Advertisements/laravel_news.md

 - Click Sync
 - Auto-generated documentation is ready

 No more writing down lengthy documentation files for request types, parameters, authorization headers, OR responses.
-We do that for you!
+We auto-generate that for you!

-We'll soon launch a free private beta for our app.
-If you develop APIs and are frustrated with documentation, Jsoniary can help you!
+We'll soon launch a free private beta access for our app.
+If you develop APIs and are frustrated with documentation, we'd love your feedback!